-John Rolison is broadly interested in developing methods for making high-precision isotope ratio measurements using multi-collection inductively coupled plasma mass spectrometry and applying these methods to various research topics including isotope geochemistry, chemical oceanography, and nuclear forensics.
-His recent research has focused on isotope fractionation of iron and uranium induced by redox transformations in the Black Sea, as well as developing radiochronometry methods for age-dating nuclear materials.
+John Rolison started working as a postdoctoral researcher at LLNL in June 2016 after completing his PhD at University of Otago in New Zealand.
+John is broadly interested in developing methods for high-precision and high-accuracy isotope ratio and concentration measurements using multi-collection inductively coupled plasma mass spectrometry and applying these methods to various research topics, including isotope geochemistry, chemical oceanography, and nuclear forensics.

 Honors and Awards